List of Hotel Transylvania characters: Mavis Dracula

 Mavis Dracula-Loughran (voiced by Selena Gomez as an adult in the films, Sadie Sandler as a child in the first film, Victoria Gomez as a child in the fourth film, Melissa Sturm in Hotel Transylvania 3: Monsters Overboard and Hotel Transylvania: Scary-Tale Adventures, Bryn McAuley in the TV series) is the daughter of Count Dracula and Martha, born in 1894.
-She is the wife of Johnny and the mother of Dennis.
+She is married to Johnny and the mother of Dennis.
 She is more of a mother-figure to her father and his schemes, as she is more intelligent than him.
 In Hotel Transylvania, Mavis wants to see the outside world, but Drac has misled her into believing that all humans intend to kill her thus keeping her at the hotel.
-When she meets Johnny, they zing, becoming a couple and opposes Drac and Johnny wanted to fight over her.
+When she meets Johnny, they zing, becoming a couple and opposes Drac and Johnny fight each other.
 By the time of the second movie, Johnny and Mavis are married and have a son Dennis.
 Mavis becomes overprotective of Dennis, going so far as to consider moving to California, Johnny's birthplace, to raise him in a safer environment.
 In the end, Dennis finally develops his inherent vampire powers and they stay in the hotel.

 In the third movie, Mavis thinks that Drac is stressed with running the hotel and arranges a monster cruise for the hotel guests to give him a vacation for a change.
 But she later figures that Drac has a crush on the captain, Ericka Van Helsing, and this is confirmed when Drac admits he "zinged" with Ericka.

 In Hotel Transylvania: Transformania, Mavis figures out Dracula's plan of giving the hotel to her and Johnny.
 Later, when Drac and Johnny turn into a human and a dragon-like monster respectively, she and her stepmother Ericka confront Ericka's great-grandfather, Abraham Van Helsing who reveals that his Monsterfication Ray caused Drac and Johnny to turn into a human and a monster.
 So, Mavis and Ericka hop in Ericka's old monster-hunting blimp and drag all the other monsters who have turned into humans and they all go to find Johnny and Drac and reverse the transformation.

 In Hotel Transylvania: The Series, which takes place four years prior to the original movie, Mavis is essentially in charge of the hotel while Drac is away on business with the Vampire Council.